The Pacific Islands Forum

 The Pacific Islands Forum works to achieve this by fostering cooperation between governments, collaboration with international agencies, and by representing the interests of its members.

 Since 1989, the Forum has organised an annual meeting with key Dialogue Partners at Ministerial level.
-The Forum currently recognises 18 dialogue partners: Canada, People’s Republic of China, Cuba, European Union, France, Germany, India, Indonesia, Italy, Japan, Republic of Korea, Malaysia, Philippines, Spain, Thailand, Turkey, United Kingdom and the United States.
+The Forum currently recognises 21 dialogue partners: Canada, Chile, People’s Republic of China, Cuba, European Union, France, Germany, India, Indonesia, Italy, Japan, Republic of Korea, Malaysia, Norway, Philippines, Singapore, Spain, Thailand, Republic of Türkiye, United Kingdom, and the United States of America.

-The work of the Forum is guided by the Framework for Pacific Regionalism, which was endorsed by Forum Leaders in July 2014.
-It sets out the strategic vision, values, objectives and approaches to achieve deeper regionalism in the Pacific.
-A regionalism defined as:
+The work of the Forum is guided by the 2050 Strategy for the Blue Pacific Continent, which was endorsed by Forum Leaders in 2019.

 The annual Forum meetings are chaired by the Head of Government of the Host Country, who remains as the Forum Chair until the next meeting.
 Decisions made by Leaders are reached by consensus and are outlined in a Forum Communique, from which policies are developed and implemented.